Cuberick-Orion/CIRR/README.md

       in this case, `test1-147-1-img1.pkl`, so that each file can be directly indexed by its name.

 ## Test-split Evaluation Server
-We do not publish the ground-truth for the test-split of CIRR.
+We do not publish the ground truth for the test split of CIRR.
 Instead, an evaluation server is hosted [here](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.

 ## License
  - We have licensed the annotations of CIRR under the MIT License.
 Please refer to the [LICENSE file](LICENSE) for details.